bintu22/elist_analysis/README.md

 <img width="420" height="302" alt="image" src="https://github.com/user-attachments/assets/f4902a23-2b73-4461-8200-e606b95d5a74" />

 ## Regional Trends
 NA contributed the most towards sales, at 52%.
 Although APAC only contributed 13% of sales, the AOV was the highest amongst the regions at $279.
-Since APAC consumers are high-value customers, this could present an opportunity to improve sales in APAC by increasingly marketing through channels that consumers in APAC engage with and and promoting products that would be popular there.
+Since APAC consumers are high-value customers, this could present an opportunity to improve sales in APAC.
+The top 3 countries in APAC sales were Japan ($1,030,020), Australia ($974,831), and ($343,143).
+Since Australia is underperforming relative to other countries in APAC with AOV of $204 compared to the region's overall AOV of $279, there could me an opportunity to improve AOV in Australia.

 Across regions, orders took 7.5 days to deliver with little variaion between regions.
 <img width="1602" height="242" alt="image" src="https://github.com/user-attachments/assets/a35f5e79-25ab-4126-9686-ee0c34f8f69b" />